findkuru/findkuru/README.md

 ## hello!
-# 🌴 my name is fourko and i'm learning haxe, lua, javascript, and c-sharp! i'm also a bit of an artist and musician too!
+# 🌴 my name is kuru and i'm learning haxe, lua, javascript, and c-sharp! i'm also a bit of an artist and musician too!